vitorm04/EnvironmentNet/README.md

 ## Step Four - Build

-After all these steps, the application is ready to run with many environments, the final step is to choose one of them.
+After all these steps, the application is ready to run with many environments.

 ![](https://i.ibb.co/dgwhVby/Sem-t-tulo.png)